 Will not Made Properly

 Third, you can try to show that the will was not made properly.
 This works best with wills that people download from the internet or by at a form store.
 A will downloaded from a bot on a legal service website like LegalZoom can have problems.
 For example, it may not have the required number of witnesses (usually two).
 The person may or may not declare the will to be their will (a requirement).
 The person may even sign in the wrong place.
 Also, people tend to make “corrections” and “changes” to those wills, and those changes are not valid.

 Unlike in the example above, when a person downloaded a will from the internet at their own risk, trying to contesting the will is not something most people can even attempt.
 Even at their own risk.
 To have any chance of contesting a will, you’ll need a lawyer.
 New York estate lawyer, such as Albert Goodwin, Esq. can help you evaluate your will contest case and let you know what your chances are.
-Albert Goodwin, Esq. is a New York estate, guardianship, wills, trust and probate lawyer with over a decade of experience.
+Albert Goodwin, Esq. is a New York estate, guardianship, wills, trust and probate lawyer since 2008.

 It is easier to establish undue influence if the following factors are present:

 - Susceptibility.
 The testator had a weakness (physical, mental, or financial) that made them susceptible to influence;

 - Opportunity.
 The wrongdoer had access to the testator and an opportunity to exert influence; (e.g. taking care of testator, excluding everyone else, cutting off testator’s communication with their family and friends so that the wrongdoer can have total control of the testator)

 - Active participation.
 The wrongdoer actively participated in drafting the will; and